bitcoinops/bitcoinops.github.io/_topics/en/consensus-cleanup-soft-fork.md

 ---
-title: Consensus Cleanup soft fork
+title: Consensus cleanup soft fork

 ## Required.
 At least one category to which this topic belongs.
 See
 ## schema for options